Jasonsd19/immutable-matrices/README.md

 # immutable-matrices
-A basic linear algebra matrix library, written in C++.
+A basic linear algebra library that focuses on matrices, written in C++.

 The goal was to create a 'reasonably' performant library for matrix calculations.
 To this end I've utilized concepts such as matrix blocking, cache locality and temporality maximization, and multi-threading (using pthread).
 The main fuctions of importance for these techniques are the `transpose()` and `matrixMultiply()` functions as they best show-case the aforementioned concepts, and were the main focus of performance optimizations.